The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

-To complete the classification, we show that the lattice $2U\oplus 9A_1$ is not $2$-reflective.
+To complete the classification, we show that $2U\oplus 9A_1$ is not $2$-reflective.
 Conversely, suppose that there exists a $2$-reflective modular form for $2U\oplus 9A_1$.
 By \S \ref{sec:quasipullback}, the lattice $2U\oplus 8A_1$ is $2$-reflective and the $2$-reflective modular form is constructed as the quasi pull-back on $8A_1<N(8A_3)$.
 For this $2$-reflective modular form, we have $\beta_1=5$.
 We claim that this function is the unique $2$-reflective modular form for $2U\oplus 8A_1$ up to a constant.
-Otherwise, by considering the difference between the two independent $2$-reflective modular forms, we will get a weak Jacobi form of weight $0$ for $8A_1$ whose minimal hyperbolic norm of singular Fourier coefficients is $-1/2$.
-Thus, its product with $\eta^6$ will give a holomorphic Jacobi form of weight $3$ for $8A_1$, which is impossible due to the singular weight.
+Otherwise, by considering the difference between the two independent $2$-reflective modular forms, we would get a weak Jacobi form of weight $0$ for $8A_1$ whose minimal hyperbolic norm of singular Fourier coefficients is $-1/2$.
+Thus its product with $\eta^6$ would give a holomorphic Jacobi form of weight $3$ for $8A_1$, which contradicts the singular weight.